Dominica at the 2014 Winter Olympics

 Dominica competed at the 2014 Winter Olympics in Sochi, Russia, from 7 to 23 February 2014.
-The country's participation in Sochi marked its debut appearance in the Winter Olympics.
+The country's participation in Sochi marked its debut appearance (as for 2026, the only appearance) in the Winter Olympics.

 Dominica was represented by two athletes who competed in a single sport.
 Gary di Silvestri served as the country's flag-bearer during the opening and closing ceremonies.
 Dominica did not win any medals in the Games.

 Background

 The Dominica Olympic Committee was formed in 1986 and recognized by the International Olympic Committee in 1987.
 The nation made its first Olympics appearance as an independent nation at the 1996 Summer Olympics.
 The current edition marked its debut appearance at the Winter Olympic Games.

 The 2014 Winter Olympics were held in Sochi, Russia between 7 and 23 February 2014.
 Dominica was represented by two athletes competing in a single sport.
 Gary di Silvestri served as the country's flag-bearer during the opening, and closing ceremony.
 Dominica did not win a medal in the Games.